This salmon steak is ready in 15 minutes. Seasoned with sage and cooked in butter, it's a delicacy.

 Instructions

-- Sprinkle, then rub both sides of the salmon steaks with salt, pepper, and sage.
+- Sprinkle, then rub both sides of the salmon with salt, pepper, and sage.

-- Melt the butter in a large nonstick skillet over medium-high heat.
+- Melt the butter in a large nonstick or cast-iron skillet over medium-high heat.
 Swirl to coat.

-- Turn to the other side, lower the heat to medium, and cook until the steaks are cooked through - about 3 more minutes.
+- Turn to the other side, lower the heat to medium, and cook until the salmon is cooked through, for about 3 more minutes.

-- Transfer the salmon steaks to plates, spoon the pan juices on top, and serve.
+- Transfer the salmon to plates, spoon the pan juices on top, and serve.

 Notes

-- This recipe was written for 6-ounce salmon steaks.
+- This recipe was written for 6-ounce pieces.
 If yours are bigger, you'll need to fry them for longer, about 4-5 minutes per side, reducing the heat to medium after the first 3 minutes.

-- You can keep the leftovers in the fridge, in an airtight container, for up to three days.
+- You can keep the leftovers in an airtight container in the fridge for up to three days.
 Reheat them gently so that they don't dry out.
 I usually reheat them in the microwave, covered, at 50% power.
+You can also freeze the completely cooled leftovers in freezer bags for up to three months.
+Thaw them overnight in the fridge before reheating.

 Nutrition per Serving